Colonoscopy in Dallas, TX

 Ready to Consult a GI Physician?

-Thanks to advancing technology, colorectal cancer screenings are completed faster, with less discomfort, and with more precision than ever before.
+Modern technology has made colorectal cancer screenings faster, more comfortable, and more accurate than ever before.

 What happens during a colonoscopy?

-You will be directed to appear at the endoscopy office at Digestive Health Associates of Texas 1 – 1.5 hours before your exam.
-This is to allow time to fill out documentation and prepare for the colonoscopy.
-You will be asked to change into a medical gown.
-An intravenous (IV) catheter will be inserted into your arm so that calming drugs can be given.
-You will be connected to equipment that will enable the doctor and staff to monitor your pulse, arterial tension, electrocardiogram, breath, and oxygen concentration during and following the colonoscopy.
+Arrive at the Digestive Health Associates of Texas endoscopy center 1 to 1.5 hours before your exam to allow time for paperwork and preparation.
+You will change into a medical gown, and an intravenous (IV) catheter will be placed in your arm to administer sedation.
+You will be connected to monitors that track your heart rate, blood pressure, pulse, electrocardiogram, breathing, and oxygen levels during and after the exam.

 When can I expect my results?